jtonneyck/project-3-setup-api/README.md

 mongodb_connection_string=mongodb://localhost/ironhack
 ````

+Don't forget the dotenv package!
 Now, test if your project still works locally.
 Does it?
 Good!
-Commit your changes, create a heroko dyno with the heroku cli and push to heroku.
+Commit your changes, create a heroko dyno with the heroku cli and push to heroku (`heroku login` `heroku create` `git push heroku master`).
 These step are the same as in module 2.
 Wait with adding the .env variables in heroku after you deployed your client (REACT) as well.